Stochastic homogenization of coarse-grained elliptic equations: Introduction

 then

 \end{theorem} We make three remarks about the theorem.
 First, here and throughout the paper we use the notation

 and use the Loewner partial ordering on symmetric matrices.
-Second, Theorem~\ref{t.main} implies homogenization in the~$L^2$ sense, because we can combine the estimate~$\| u^\epsilon - u \|_{L^{2}(U)} \lesssim \|\nabla u^\epsilon - \nabla u\|_{H^{-1}(U)}$ with~\eqref{e.homogenization.limit} and $\alpha < 1$ to obtain
+Second, Theorem~\ref{t.main} implies homogenization in the~$L^2$ sense, because we can combine the estimate~$\| u^\epsilon - u \|_{L^{2}(\cu_n)} \lesssim \|\nabla u^\epsilon - \nabla u\|_{H^{-1}(\cu_n)}$ with~\eqref{e.homogenization.limit} and $\alpha < 1$ to obtain

-Third, it is a closely related problem to construct a process with generator~$\nabla \cdot \a \nabla$ and prove an invariance principle for this process.
+Finally, it is a closely related problem to construct a process with generator~$\nabla \cdot \a \nabla$ and prove an invariance principle for this process.
 In order to do so, it is necessary to place additional mild assumptions on the coefficient field because control over the process on small scales is required.
 We believe that with some work it should be possible to construct a Feller process with generator~$\nabla \cdot \a\nabla$, and for a Feller process convergence of the rescaled process to a Brownian motion is equivalent to convergence of the generators~\cite[Theorem 17.25]{Kallenberg}.\footnote{Construction of a Feller process requires~$L^\infty$-type estimates, which are possible in the coarse-grained elliptic framework.
-In particular, we mention that local boundedness and a Harnack inequality for coarse-grained elliptic coefficient fields are the subject of the upcoming paper~\cite{AADKM}.} We do not consider these results in this paper and refer the reader instead to similar arguments in~\cite[Section 9]{ABK.SD}, or an alternative approach via Dirichlet forms theory in~\cite{CD2016}.
+In particular, we mention that local boundedness and a Harnack inequality for coarse-grained elliptic coefficient fields are proved in~\cite{AADKM}.} We do not consider these results in this paper and refer the reader instead to similar arguments in~\cite[Section 9]{ABK.SD}, or an alternative approach via Dirichlet forms theory in~\cite{CD2016}.

 We now describe our assumptions briefly.
 Assumption~\ref{a.finite.E} is a minimal integrability condition ensuring that the quantities appearing in~\eqref{e.ahom.bounds} are positive and finite.
 The coarse-grained ellipticity condition~\ref{a.ellipticity} is the focus of this paper, and we provide an important sufficient condition in Corollary~\ref{c.Besov} below.
 This is a negative-regularity Besov-type condition which makes explicit our description of scale-discounted spatial averages of the field.
 We first define, for~$s\in (0,1)$ and~$n\in\mathbb{N}$,